pyeventsourcing/eventsourcing/docs/topics/user_guide/domainmodel.rst

 Event Library
 -------------

-The library has a rich collection of domain event subclasses, such as ``EventWithOriginatorID``, ``EventWithOriginatorVersion``, ``EventWithTimestamp``, ``EventWithTimeuuid``, ``Created``, ``AttributeChanged``, ``Discarded``.
+The library has a small collection of domain event subclasses, such as ``EventWithOriginatorID``, ``EventWithOriginatorVersion``, ``EventWithTimestamp``, ``EventWithTimeuuid``, ``Created``, ``AttributeChanged``, ``Discarded``.